Understanding Eligibility for Financial Aid

 You and your family are making an important investment in your education and you deserve to have all the information about what financial resources are available in order to make the best financial decision.
 Financial aid is any source of funds available to help students pay for their college education.
 Most assistance is in the form of grants, loans and employment, and is most often awarded on the basis of demonstrated financial need.

 At Binghamton, we make all our undergraduate admission decisions without regard to family income, and all students are eligible to receive some form of financial aid assistance.
+Note: aid received (from all sources) cannot exceed the cost of attendance.

 International students and financial aid